 Blatant misuse of power and provision: Banerjee after MHA sent 2nd notice to IPS officers

+Blatant misuse of power and provision: Mamata Banerjee after MHA sent 2nd notice to IPS officers

 Kolkata, Dec 17: West Bengal Chief Minister Mamata Banerjee has on Thursday called Centre's order of deputation for three serving IPS officers of the state despite the state's objection an exercise of power and blatant misuse of emergency provision of IPS Cadre Rule 1954.